 This is an initial state of after restart.
 Firmware update is possible here.
-Typically module transits automatically to RUN state.
+Typically module transitions automatically to RUN state.
 It is possible to lock module in this state (prevent transition to RUN state) using one of BOOTLOADER triggers.
 UART baud is constant and is set to 115200bps.
-After powering up module, it stays in this state for up to 3 seconds.
-If no BOOTLOADER trigger is present, module will transit to RUN state.
+After powering up module, it stays in this state for 3 seconds.
+If no BOOTLOADER trigger is present, module will transition to RUN state.
 Firmware upgrade is possible using Micro ADS-B App software.
-For automated firmware upgrading scenarios, aerobits\updater software is available.
-To acquire this program please contact: support@aerobits.pl.
+For automated firmware upgrading scenarios, aerobits_updater software is available.
+To acquire this program, please contact: support@aerobits.pl.